-A 3D drone mapping is essentially a land survey, but completer, more precise and much faster.
-It also provide a safer and more cost-effective way as compared to traditional methods.
+A 3D drone mapping is essentially a land survey, but more complete, more precise, and much faster.
+It also provides a safer and more cost-effective way compared to traditional methods.
 3D drone mappings can be completed for terrains, roofs, stockpiles, and operational or maintenance tasks.
 The deliverables include a 3D point cloud, a 3D mesh and a 2D orthomosaic.

 There are several technologies that deliver the best results for 3D drone mappings of land surveys.
 Drones can use laser sensors as well as high resolution cameras.
 The laser sensor is known as LIDAR.
-The high resolution camera system is called photogrammetry.
-Both have their pros and cons and the choice depends on the project requirements.
+The high-resolution camera system is called photogrammetry.
+Both have their pros and cons, and the choice of which to use depends on the project requirements.

-Photogrammetry is as old as the camera itself and used for topographic surveys as early as the 1850’s.
+Photogrammetry is as old as the camera itself and has been used for topographic surveys as early as the 1850’s.
 Photogrammetry uses photographs to extract 3-dimensional measurements from 2-dimensional pictures.
 Today’s modern high-resolution cameras are small enough to be mounted on small drones which are subject to less restrictions than larger drones based on take-off weight.
-Yet with HD cameras powerful enough to take 40 megapixel pictures, the resolution provides enough data to generate a 3D terrain mapping accurate to within 1cm.
+Yet with HD cameras powerful enough to take 40-megapixel pictures, the resolution provides enough data to generate a 3D terrain mapping accurate to within 1cm.

 All this is calculated from a set of coordinates.
-The auto pricing-algorithm makes us the only ones in the world that don’t negotiate prices for each job over and over again.
-This is not because our price is very high or low, no, it is because our price is right the first time.
+The auto-pricing algorithm makes us the only ones in the world that do not repeatedly negotiate prices for each flight.
+This is because we get the price right the first time, and every time.

 LIDAR vs Photogrammetry

-There are a significant number of articles debating this topic online and it really comes down to the use case.
-Overall, the equipment is far more expensive which can increase project costs.
+There are a significant number of articles debating this topic online and it really comes down to a case-by-case basis.
+Overall, the equipment is far more expensive, which can increase project costs.

-Based on our experience at Inflights, photogrammetry works well when:
+Based on our experience at Inflights, photogrammetry works well:

-- color value of the terrain / building needs to be used
+- when the color value of the terrain or building needs to be used

-- high density of vegetation (forest, agriculture fields) and
+- in high density of vegetation (forest, agriculture fields) and

-A standardized set of products ready to integrate in your existing workflow.
+A standardized set of products ready to integrate into your existing workflow.

 The area of interest is modeled by a cloud of points in space, each with its own color and coordinates.

 A mesh is the 3D shape of a model, approximated by triangles.
-The texture is a sheet based upon the pictures that acts like a skin lying on the surface of your model.
+The texture is a sheet based on the pictures that acts like as a skin lying on the surface of your model.